BendDAO/bend-js-lending/README.md

 Borrow an `amount` of `reserve` asset.

-User must have a collaterised position (i.e. aTokens in their wallet)
+User must have a collaterised position (i.e. bTokens in their wallet)

 - @param `user` The ethereum address that will receive the borrowed amount
 - @param `reserve` The ethereum address of the reserve asset
 - @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 ETH)
-- @param `interestRateMode` Whether the borrow will incur a stable or variable interest rate (1 | 2)
 - @param @optional `debtTokenAddress` The ethereum address of the debt token of the asset you want to borrow.
 Only needed if the reserve is ETH mock address
 - @param @optional `onBehalfOf` The ethereum address for which user is borrowing.
 It will default to the user address
 - @param @optional `refferalCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)

 ```
-enum InterestRate {
-  None = 'None',
-  Stable = 'Stable',
-  Variable = 'Variable',
-}

 lendingPool.borrow({
    user, // string,
    reserve, // string,